 Breakfast tacos are synonymous with San Antonio.
 Truly, they are baked into the very fabric of the city – on par with the Alamo and the Spurs.
 To live here is to have a favorite local taqueria and preferred go-to taco.
-Everyone and we do mean EVERYONE, has an opinion on who serves up the most delicious tacos and everyone is ready to defend that opinion against anyone who may disagree.
+Everyone and we do mean EVERYONE, has an opinion on who serves up the most delicious breakfast tacos in San Antonio and everyone is ready to defend that opinion against anyone who may disagree.

 So, what makes a breakfast taco worth fighting for?

 The second thing to consider is what goes inside the tortilla.
 While eggs, bacon, cheese, beans, salsa, and the like are common everywhere, they aren’t created equal.
 A good taqueria is aware of this and makes sure to stock quality ingredients and prepare them well.

 What’s the difference between a breakfast taco and a breakfast burrito?

 To say it plainly, size is subjective.
 Some breakfast tacos are absolutely huge – picture giant tortillas stuffed to overflowing with eggs, bacon, or cheese - akin in some ways to a breakfast burrito (though you should never call it that in front of someone from San Antonio as you will be promptly corrected).

 Breakfast tacos near you are often the best breakfast tacos.

-Finally, the last thing to consider is the location.
-With a taqueria in most neighborhoods and some areas boasting multiple options, you never have to drive far to satisfy your taco cravings.
-In a city with that many choices, most of which are really good, we suggest you find some place close by that tastes marvelous and make it your taco home.
+With a city like San Antonio that has many choices for breakfast tacos, most of which are really good, we suggest you find some place close by that tastes marvelous and make it your taco home.
 There are simply too many great options here to feel like you need to drive 45 minutes for something special when special is found on many corners of the city.

 A guide to finding breakfast tacos in San Antonio…